 Secret #11: A Temporary End to Frayed Ends

-Here's a stylist secret courtesy of Marie Claire: When suffering from the nasty frayed ends, hairstylist Rodney Groves spreads the leave-in treatment, Kerastase Serum Nutri-Sculpt through dry hair, then blasts ends with a blow dryer.
+Here's a stylist secret courtesy of Marie Claire: When suffering from the nasty frayed ends, hairstylist Rodney Groves runs a leave-in treatment through dry hair, then blasts the ends with a blow dryer.
 We recommend you put this product on your list and keep it around for those moments before every haircut when we need help (and fast!)

 Secret #12: Don't Wait Too Long Before Color Touch-Ups